ubccr/xdmod-supremm/docs/supremm-bootstrap.md

 Ensure that there is job accounting data in XDMoD that covers the time period of the data collection software.
-For example you can check the 'Number of Jobs Ended' metric in the Usage tab of the XDMoD UI and confirm that there are jobs for the same time period as the PCP or Prometheus data.
+For example you can check the 'Number of Jobs Ended' metric in the Usage tab of the XDMoD UI and confirm that there are jobs for the same time period as the performance data.

-### 2. Run the PCP archive indexer script
+### 2. Run the PCP archive indexer script (PCP resources)

-Note: If a resource is configured for Prometheus, then continue to the next step.
-Running the archive indexer script on a Prometheus configured resource will not produce any output and will not affect the dataflow for a resource configured with Prometheus.
+**Note: If a resource is configured for Prometheus, then continue to the next step.** Running the archive indexer script on a Prometheus configured resource will not produce any output and will not affect the dataflow for a resource configured with Prometheus.